 - At the 2019 Hugo Awards, Black Panther enjoyed a nomination in the category of 'Best Dramatic Presentation - Long Form.'

-On this day in 1955, Space Patrol aired "Double Trouble."
-This served as the fifth episode of the program's fifth (and final) season, and here's the plot summary from TV.com:
+On this day in 1955 (in the U.S.), Space Patrol aired "Double Trouble."
+Officially, this served as the fifth episode of the program's fifth (and final) season, and here's the plot summary from TV.com:

 "Yula and Ramo think that the Space Patrolmen have been abandoned in deep space so they travel to Terra to unlease their androids to capture the central world of the United Planets.
 In a final attempt to perserve the United Planets, Buzz Corry and Cadet Happy come back to Terra to confront Ramo and Yula."